-Traveling with “the boss” adds a new layer of complexity to any business trip.
+Traveling with your boss adds a new layer of complexity to any business trip.
 Instead of just worrying about yourself, you have to factor in the expectations and interests of your boss.
 Some bosses expect their junior executives to take care of everything – from arranging transportation, setting up meetings, booking the hotel and securing reservations for dinner.
 Other bosses take the lead and expect you to keep up.
 Wherever your boss falls on the spectrum, these tips will help you make a great impression on the road or in the air:

 - Stock up on cash.
 Keep an ample stash of dollar bills readily available.
 You never know when you will need to tip someone – a valet, a skycap or the shuttle driver who assists you with your bags.
 This is your first opportunity to show your boss you are in control and prepared.